Orange-OpenSource/hurl/docs/filters.md

 ### nth

-Returns the element from a collection at a zero-based index.
+Returns the element from a collection at a zero-based index, accepts negative indices for indexing from the end of the collection.

 ```hurl
 GET https://example.org/api